dgdn/CarND-Advanced-Lane-Lines/README.md

 #### 1. Apply distortion correction

 I applied distortion correction to the image using the `cv2.undistort()` function which takes in the camera matrix and distortion coeffcients.
-Here are the two images that demonstrate the distortion correction effect, the left is the original image and the right is the undistorted image.
+Here are the two images that demonstrate the distortion correction effect, the first one is the original image and the second one is the undistorted image.

 ![alt text][image20] ![alt text][image21]